CHEINSTTROARLY/Hopscotch-1/README.md

 i.e. `int` is now an object. int also contains it's own private functions.
 Function lookup is now much faster.

 TODO: Variables for Structs, Generic Structs, DIY Custom Structs
+TODO: `"string"` for strings?
+So that literals can be inferred?? or nah... ?

 ___